 Lumbar region of the spine is more prone to spine fusion, compared to the other regions such as cervical and thoracic parts of the spine.
 Due to slight normal motion in the thoracic spine, rarely any problem is seen.
 Endorsing lumbar spinal fusion is contentious.
-Usually spinal fusion is recommended in patients having with neurological problems or severe pain, that have not responding responded to conservative treatment.
+Usually spinal fusion is recommended in patients with neurological problems or severe pain, that have not responded to conservative treatment.

 It has been noted that fusion rates are seen to be higher in interbody fusion.
 Based on the different approaches, interbody fusion can be classified in the following types: